U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Psycho Lesbian: She's incredibly protective of Rin, and drugs guys for simply talking to her.

 A series of villains who use the Quirk enhancing drug Trigger.
-Come in two varieties: There are Impromptu villains, people who take Trigger at random, both intentionally and unintentionally, and end up on rampages.
+Come in two varieties: There are Instant villains, people who take Trigger at random, both intentionally and unintentionally, and end up on rampages.
 Then there are Next-Level Villains, who have been surgically modified into giant, powerful, monstrous beings.
 The physical transformations for Next-Level Villains are permanent, but the power fades without more Trigger doses.

 It should be said, the Trigger these guys take is also known "Bad Trigger," which have uppers mixed in, leading people to rampage.
 Normal Trigger is a proper product, used to help stop balding and erectile dysfunction.